NekoLuka/ntfy-api-docs/README.md

 ## Admin endpoints
 These endpoints are only accessible for users with the admin role.

+---

 ### GET /users
-Gets all users including their permissions.
+Gets all users including their ACL's.
 #### Request body
 ```json
 ```